elunna/nerfhack-changelog/README.md

 ### Racial item preferences

-* Orcs get a -1AC bonus for each piece of orcish equipment they were.
+* Dwarves, elves, orcs, and gnomes get a -1AC bonus for each piece of racially aligned equipment they wear (Evil/THEM).
+* While wielding a racially aligned weapon, you get a +1 to-hit bonus (ie: a dwarf wielding a dwarvish spear).
+* Wielding a racially aligned off-hand weapon also adds a to-hit bonus that stacks.

 * Monsters of certain races will usually prefer their own equipment and find other racial equipment awkward or uncomfortable to use.
   * Elves hate dwarvish, gnomish, and orcish objects